 Tuberculosis (TB): This airborne lung disease results from a bacterial infection.
 TB was a major killer before antibiotics became available.
 More recently, drug-resistant forms of TB have emerged worldwide.
 Standard antibiotic treatments will not work against these forms of the disease.

-A person who has TB that is not drug-resistant will require daily treatment with several drugs for 6 to 9 months.
+A person who has TB that is not drug-resistant will require daily treatment with several drugs for

 Drug-resistant TB is more complex to treat.
 The person will need to take the drugs for a longer time, and they will need close supervision.
 Poor management can result in fatalities.